dfkaye/simplegraph/README.md

 statements in the DOM, useful because tape outputs its results to `console.log()`.

-__View the generated test-bundle page on
+__View the generated browser test bundle page on
 <a href='//rawgithub.com/dfkaye/simplegraph/master/browser-test/suite.html'
    target='_new' title='opens in new tab or window'>rawgithub</a>.__

 TODO
 ----